intel/gbs/docs/GBS.rst

 Another example could be patches that are applied on top of a secondary source tree, whose sources are not maintained in your git tree but only as a tarball in your packaging directory.

 In order to use this feature, you need to have your patch(es) in the packaging directory and listed in the spec.
-In addition, you need to mark the patch to be ignored by the patch generation/importing by putting `# Gbp-Ingore-Patches: <patch numbers>` into the spec file.
+In addition, you need to mark the patch to be ignored by the patch generation/importing by putting `# Gbp-Ignore-Patches: <patch numbers>` into the spec file.
 This will make GBS ignore the 'Patch:' tags and '%patch' macros of the listed patches when importing or generating patches.
 An excerpt of an example spec file:

 ::